s-aeschliman/s-aeschliman.github.io/docs/index.markdown

 ---

 <div class="intro">You've somehow arrived at the website of Spencer Aeschliman (me).
 I study travel behavior and the impacts of transit policy.
-Here you'll find details about my ongoing projects, publications, photography, the odd blog post, and other random things that interest me, if that interests you.<br> <br> </div>
+Here you'll find details about my ongoing projects, publications, photography, the odd blog post, and other random things that interest me, if that interests you.</div>

 <div class="above_img_banner">